jonathanconway/amp-code-test-jonathan-conway/readme.md

 ## Functional requirements

 1. We are wanting you to display a list of users with a filter.
-Preferably, the list will update whilst the user is typing.
+Preferably, the list will update whilst the user is typing or autocomplete if you will.
 The page should be responsive.
 A creative has been supplied for the larger views, however, for the smaller views you'll need to use your judgement.

 ## javascript

-- DO NOT USE ANY OTHER LIBRARIES - use only what's included in the dependencies.
+If you need to install dependencies, servers or anything to run the project then please do so.
+Just bear in mind, that we are accessing your knowedge in this area.

 ## Style